Successful companies are very clear in defining their core values.

 A few years back my peak life included having a body that could be stage-ready in just a few weeks’ time.

-After sacrificing our date night social wine habit for months on end, it became apparent that what I was giving up was not in alignment with my true peak living scenario.
+After sacrificing our date-night-social-wine-habit for months on end, it became apparent that what I was giving up was not in alignment with my true peak living scenario.
+This was fine for me but it did nothing improve life for my husband. (improving the lives of others)

 The truth is, Ed and I have built a life around enjoying great wine.
 This is included in our definition of living at our peak.
-A nearly stage-ready body is not compatible with a date night wine habit.
+A nearly stage-ready body is not compatible with a weekly date-night-wine-habit. 🍷 Improving the life of my partner in turn greatly improves my life.

-According to my core values, feeling better, looking better, and doing better, while enjoying certain activities that I love are a top priority.
+According to my core values, feeling better, looking better, and doing better, are a result of living my core values.
+They are not the values themselves.

 Living our core values also means giving up some things.

-Is it a sacrifice?
-Sure.
-But as Mark says: values are not free.
-Values not free, and worse yet, regret is painful.
-This is how I have chosen to decide what to give up and what to.
+But as Mark says: values are NOT FREE, and worse yet, regret is painful.
+This is how I have chosen to decide what to give up and what to keep.

 Let’s keep the conversation going.